 Zombie Survival?
-‘The Walking Dead’ Norman Reedus & ‘Z Nation’ Kieth Allan [Opinion]
+‘The Walking Dead’ Norman Reedus & ‘Z Nation’ Keith Allan [Opinion]

 Zombie survivalists consider the factors of preparation with ample supplies, location preparation, and a way to change locations to one more advantageous if necessary.
 In a survival scenario, leaving cities is key, and so is having an ample supply of food, water, first aid supplies, medication, tools, and weapons according to All That Is Interesting.

-Are Norman Reedus’ as Daryl Dixon and Kieth Allan as Murphy presenting survival strategies?
-Norman Reedus as Daryl Dixon fights, while Kieth Allan’s Murphy has adapted, both physically and mentally to the zombie apocalypse and plague.
-In any situation, are those not the choices; resist or adapt?
+Are Norman Reedus as Daryl Dixon and Keith Allan as Murphy presenting survival strategies?
+Norman Reedus as Daryl Dixon fights, while Keith Allan’s Murphy has adapted, both physically and mentally, to the zombie apocalypse and plague.
+In any situation, are those not the choices: resist or adapt?

 RELATED REPORTS FROM THE INQUISITR